Can You Have Lemon Juice on the Carnivore Diet?

 Spliced

-Nearly all fruit that is available nowadays, would not have existed in our ancient times.
+Nearly all fruit that is available nowadays would not have existed in our ancient times.

 Sugar Bombs

-Year after year fruit is grown to be bigger, sweeter, and have fewer seeds.
+Year after year, fruit is grown to be bigger, sweeter, and have fewer seeds.

 Location

 Presuming we ate seasonal fruit, that season is small.
-If you have an apple tree you will know that the apples are only ripe for a week or two, before they all fall to the ground and rot.
+If you have an apple tree, you will know that the apples are only ripe for a week or two before they all fall to the ground and rot.

 So, depending on where your ancestors are from, your exposure to fruit would have been somewhere between limited and non-existent.

-Compare that to the modern supermarket where they can provide you the same fruit all year round, no matter where you live.
+Compare that to the modern supermarket where they can provide you with the same fruit all year round, no matter where you live.

 Mainstream lemons